isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/alternate-audio/c-psdk-ios-3.0-alternate-audio-in-playlist.md

 snippet: y
 ---

-# Alternate audio tracks in the playlist{#alternate-audio-tracks-in-the-playlist}
+# Alternate audio tracks in the playlist {#alternate-audio-tracks-in-the-playlist}

 Alternate, or late-binding, audio allows you to switch among available audio tracks for a video track.
 This way, users can select a language track when the video is played.